The Complete Guide to Singapore Expat Health Insurance

 Cigna Global is a popular health insurance among expats

-Check out our expat health insurance comparison for more in-depth compare.
+Check out our expat health insurance comparison for a more in-depth comparison.

 Local Health Insurance

-While local citizens benefit from Singapore’s national health insurance plan, MediShield Life, many of them will also bolt on additional plans, known as ‘Riders’, to boost their coverage and offerings.
+While local citizens benefit from Singapore’s national health insurance plan, MediShield Life, many of them will also invest in additional plans, known as ‘Riders,’ to boost their coverage and offerings.

-These local insurance provider policies are aimed at local clientele but are available as a stand-alone product to foreigners as well, for example the NTUC IncomeShield Advantage.
+These local insurance provider policies are aimed at local clientele but are available as a stand-alone product to foreigners as well such as the NTUC IncomeShield Advantage.

 There are a few important considerations to bear in mind when looking at a local healthcare insurance plan.

-• As a foreigner, your premiums may be different to that quoted for locals – sorry, it’s just a fact of life as these policies are not aimed at you – but the premium is still likely to be lower than that for an international policy.
+• As a foreigner, your premiums may be different from ones quoted for locals – sorry, it’s just a fact of life as these policies are not aimed at you – but the premium is still likely to be lower than that of an international policy.

-• Coverage is only for accidents and illnesses occurring within Singapore, except in emergency situations, and you need to be hospitalised in order to make a claim.
+• Coverage is only for accidents and illnesses occurring within Singapore, except in emergency situations, and you need to be hospitalized in order to make a claim.

 Group Health Insurance